home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 ## Removing the integration

-This integration follows standard integration removal.
-No extra steps are required within Home Assistant or on your Plugwise devices.
+This integration follows the standard removal procedss.
+No extra steps are required within Home Assistant, the Plugwise App or any other Plugwise devices.

 {% include integrations/remove_device_service.md %}

-This will also remove all connected Adam devices (such as Anna, Tom or Lisa) or connected Adam/Stretch plugs.
+This will also remove all connected Adam devices (such as Anna, Tom, or Lisa) and connected Adam/Stretch plugs.